PAC MFI-17 Mushshak

-The PAC MFI-17 Mushshak (مشاق, lit.
-'Proficient') is a license-built fixed-gear basic trainer aircraft manufactured by Pakistan Aeronautical Complex (PAC).
-An improved version of the Saab Safari (MFI-15), the MFI-17 is manufactured in Kamra, Pakistan, by the PAC.
+The PAC MFI-17 Mushshak and PAC MFI-395 Super Mushshak (مشاق, lit.
+'Proficient') is a fixed-gear piston-engine primary trainer aircraft manufactured by Pakistan Aeronautical Complex (PAC).
+An improved and heavily modified version of the Saab Safari (MFI-15), the MFI-17 is manufactured in Kamra, Pakistan, by the PAC.
 Built to Mil-Spec and fully aerobatic, it is used for training, towing and other ground-support roles.
 An upgraded version, the PAC Super Mushshak, has also been produced by PAC.

 As of 2022, there were 477 MFI-15/17/395 in use, making it one of the most commonly used training aircraft in the world.